universal-meaning-map/index/README.md

 This reference is an [IPLD path](https://github.com/ipld/specs/tree/master/ipld#what-is-the-ipld-data-model).
 It allows us to pretty much point to anything.

 ### Hitag
 A `Hitag` is a subset of `IPLD`.
 It is the basic unit we use to organzie content.
+It stands for "hierachical tag".

+As a user you will assign multiple tags to a piece of data that is relevant to you.
-It stands for "hierachical tag".What this means is you organize data by tagging it with multiple tags.
-The particularity is that this tag can have other tags inside, and so on.
+The particularity is that this tag can have other tags inside and so one, allowing to create very complex data structures.
 We call these tags `hitag`.

 #### IPLD
 A `Hitag` is nothing but an IPLD object, with few properties of its own.
 If you don't know what IPLD is, check out [this video](https://www.youtube.com/watch?v=Bqs_LzBjQyk) from Juan Benet.
 Also [IPLD specs](https://github.com/ipld/specs/tree/master/ipld)

 #### Properties
-Like any IPLD object a `hitag` can have any set of arbitrary properties.
-Some of them are reserved for the system.
+Each `hitag` has  a set of properties the system uses to manage them.

-- canRead : Public keys that are allowed to read the object and its properties, including the children hitags
+`canRead` : Public keys that are allowed to read the object and its children hitags.
+If is not specified it inherits the parent hitag.
-- canWrite : Public keys that are allowed to write the object and its properties
+`canWrite` : Same as canRead, but for defining who can modify the content.
+It assumes it canRead
-- history :  Hashes of the previous data associated with this hitag
+`history` : [CIDs](https://github.com/ipld/cid) of the previous data associated with this  `hitag` with the same name, specially relevant in the case that the `hitag` contains data.
-- hitags : List of all the children hitag
+`hitags` : List of all the children

 #### Metadata
 Each hitag may have metadata associated with it.
 These metadata is concidered non-critical, and is mostly to assist the UX.
-This metadata is also part of the IPLD object.

 Exemples:
 - description